kohkimakimoto/buildsh/README.md

 Buildsh is docker powered shell that make it easy to run isolated environment for building, testing and deploying softwares.

+In implementation, Buildsh is a wrapper of `docker run` command.

 ## Requirements

 * Docker